 English Proficiency Requirement

-- a TOEFL score of 550 (paper-based test) or 79 (internet-based test); or
+A score of 550 (paper-based test) or 79 (internet-based test) in TOEFL; or

-- MAcc Diversity Contribution Scholarships are available to full-time / part-time applicants.
+MAcc Diversity Contribution Scholarships

-- Professional Education Awards are set up to reward outstanding part-time students.
+Professional Education Awards for part-time students.

-- MAcc Pre-core Course Scholarships are available to part-time students.
+MAcc Pre-core Course Scholarships for part-time students.

-- Professional Accounting Examination Awards are available to part-time students.
+Professional Accounting Examination Awards for part-time students.